douglas-george/timberhearth/storybook/story.md

 “Pumpkin seeds make your hair grow vines,” Mossel the caretaker still said, with a grave shake of his head.
 Mossel spent most of his days tending the flowerbeds in the village square and fixing squeaky gates, and he believed in following the old ways.

-“Rubbish,” said Mrs. Thistlepot.
+”Rubbish,” said Mrs. Thistlepot.
 “Everyone knows they summon raccoons.
 Hundreds of them.
 Possibly thousands.”

-“They taste like regret,” added Ivan Ranger, who ran the general store.
+”They taste like regret,” added Ivan Ranger, who ran the general store.
 “That’s enough reason, don’t you think?”

 The children of Timberhearth, of course, had their own ideas.
 Some dared each other to crack open pumpkin seeds behind the bakery at night, though no one ever actually ate one.
 Not even Orrin Thatcher, who had once held one in his palm for a whole afternoon, staring at it as if it might whisper secrets.